 RUN FOR IT

 What do we mean when we say an SER or a Representative?
-Student Elected Representatives (sometimes referred to as SERs’) are students who submitted their candidacy during the IT yearly Election and have been awarded a seat in the various collegiate bodies of the university.
+Student Elected Representatives (sometimes referred to as SERs) are students who submitted their candidacy during the ITU yearly election and have been awarded a seat in the various collegiate bodies of the university.
 Here student input is used to improve the quality of the study environment, in accordance to danish law.

 The best way to run is to come meet us in the Atrium and ask us about what it means to be a Representative of your fellow students.
-You can find us every day from 30th of October to the 3rd of November from 10:00 to 14:00!
+You can find us every day from 5th to the 9th of November from 10:00 to 14:00!

 If for any reason you are not able to drop by for at least a 5 minute talk and really want to run, please contact us to get guidance and help with running for certain positions.